debruijn/adventofcode/README.md

 without external packages for pypy).

 Next to this I also want to start experimenting more with using Rust for key performance bottlenecks from within Python.
-An early example of this can be found in 2018/day5.
+An early example of this can be found in the aoc_2018 folder.

 ## Status per year
 - 2015: Done